codingInSpace/tnm031-lab4/readme.md

 # Security Concerns Regarding Internet of Things
-Report made as a laboratory project in the course TNM031 at Linkoping University
+Paper made as a laboratory project in the course TNM031 at Linkoping University

 ### Expanding upon the report
 Use LaTeX for your OS.
 I use texlive-bin and texlive-core packages for Arch Linux